Moist Chocolate Sweet Potato Cupcakes

 - Use a 1/3 cup measuring cup or scoop to evenly divide the batter between the muffin cups.
 Bake until cooked through and a toothpick inserted into the center of the cupcake comes out clean, 18-20 minutes.
 Set aside to cool.

-- Once cool, frost cupcakes as desired.
+- Once cool, frost cupcakes with chocolate sweet potato frosting, as desired.
 Frosted cupcakes are best eaten within an hour.
 Unfrosted cupcakes can be stored in an airtight container at room temperature for a day or frozen, well wrapped, for a month.